raghib1992/aws-devops/Monitoring/Prometheus/06-PromQL.md

 # PromQL
+- Short for Prometheus Query Language
+- Main way to query metrics within Prometheus
+- Data returned can be visualized in dashboards
+- Used to build alerting rules to notify administrator
 ## Data Types
 1. Instant Vector
-- A set of time series contaning a single sample for each time series, alllsharing the same timestamp
+- A set of time series contaning a single sample for each time series, all sharing the same timestamp
 2. Range Vector
 - A set of time series contaning a range of data points over time for each time series.
 - Adding [1m] i.e time duration, in end of metrics